richardpizem-ctrl/SIRIUS-LOCAL-AI-BETA/README.md

 Envoy will allow SIRIUS to access external information **without compromising determinism, safety, or identity‑aware control**.

 ---
-> **Documentation Notice (README 5.xx Available)**
+> **Documentation Notice — Updated README 5.xx Available**
-> This section describes an early, planned version of the Envoy module.
+> This section describes an early planned concept of the Envoy module.
+> The SIRIUS Runtime 5.x architecture now uses a fully updated and
-> A fully updated and expanded documentation set is now maintained in **README 5.xx**,
+> dedicated documentation set in **README 5.xx**, which contains the
-> which includes the latest architecture details, security flow, permission model,
+> latest specifications, security flows, permission logic, quarantine
-> quarantine pipeline, and integration rules for Envoy in the SIRIUS Runtime.
+> pipeline, and integration rules for all 5.x modules.
 >
 > For accurate and up‑to‑date information, please refer to **README 5.xx**.